Alta Via 4 (day 1): Rifugio Tre Scarperi to Locatelli Tre Cime + Via Ferrata Torre di Toblin & Innerkofler

 Rifugio Tre Scarperi to Rifugio Locatelli (3hrs)

-Departing Rifugio Tre Scarperi, walk up the valley on a pleasant trail, ascending slowly at first but soon with an increasing grade.
-The path is straightforward and time passes easily as you hike towards the jagged Monte Mattina and up the rocky pass until the dramatic towers of Tre Cime finally come into view about 2.5hrs from your starting point.
+Departing Rifugio Tre Scarperi, the trail leads up-valley on a pleasant path, ascending slowly at first but soon with an increasing grade as you journey deeper into the mountains.
+The route is straightforward and time passes easily as you hike towards the jagged Monte Mattina and up the rocky pass until the dramatic towers of Tre Cime finally come into view about 2.5hrs from your starting point.

-Continue for another 20min on a gentle downhill path to reach Rifugio Locatelli Tre Cime— expect there to be about 400 people crammed onto the balcony, queuing inside to order, and milling about in the general proximity.
+When you finally manage to tear yourself away from the ever-improving views of Tre Cime, continue for another 20min on a gentle downhill path to reach Rifugio Locatelli— expect there to be about 400 people crammed onto the balcony, queuing inside to order, and milling about in the general proximity of this immensely popular mountain hut.

-Via Ferrata Torre di Toblin is a better climb, with more continuous cable, challenging vertical sections, great features, and heaps of exposure!
-It’s rated 3B and takes about 1.5hrs from the hut.
+Via Ferrata Torre di Toblin is a more exhilarating climb, with long sections of cable, challenging vertical ascents directly up the rock, great natural features, and heaps of consistent exposure!
+It’s rated 3B and takes about 1.5hrs (return) from Rifugio Locatelli.

-Via Ferrata De Luca/Innerkofler is a more interesting excursion, with 600m of WWI tunnels at the start and a staggering panorama from the summit of Monte Paterno, which I also think is a more appealing objective.
-It’s rated 2B and takes 2hrs, or when linked with delle Forcelle, 3.5hrs. (see photos below for what you’ll be climbing vs what the view looks like)
+Via Ferrata De Luca/Innerkofler is a more interesting excursion overall, with 600m of WWI tunnels at the start and a staggering panorama from the summit of Monte Paterno, which I also think is a more appealing objective.
+It’s rated 2B and takes 2hrs return from Rifugio Locatelli, or when linked with delle Forcelle through Passo Lavaredo, 3.5hrs. (see photos below for what you’ll be climbing vs what the view looks like)

 Via Ferrata Torre di Toblin (3B; 1.5hrs)